Dominating Set Knapsack: Profit Optimization on Dominating Sets: Results on Parameterized Complexity Classes

-\begin{observation} If we consider a graph with no edges then the \vcknapsack is just nothing but the \kp.
-But in this situation \dosknapsack must choose all the vertices and it has solution if sum of all weights of the vertices is $\leq s$.
+\begin{observation} If we consider a graph with no edges, then the \vcknapsack is just nothing but the \kp.
+But in this situation, the \dosknapsack must choose all the vertices, and it has a solution if the sum of all weights of the vertices is $\leq s$.
 Otherwise, there is no solution.
-So, for the graph with no edges \dosknapsack is solvable polynomial time, whereas \vcknapsack is solvable in pseudo-polynomial time. \end{observation}
+So, for the graph with no edges, \dosknapsack is solvable in polynomial time, whereas \vcknapsack is solvable in pseudo-polynomial time. \end{observation}